kubernetes-sigs/gateway-api/geps/gep-713/index.md

   - group: gateway.networking.k8s.io/v1
     kind: Gateway
     name: my-gateway
-  rules:      ## the "spec proper" describing the intent, i.e. color the traffic blue
+  color: blue ## the "spec proper", i.e., one or more fields that specify the intent – e.g. to color the traffic flowing through the my-gateway Gateway blue
-    color: blue
 ```

-### Properties of metaresources
+_(This is a hypothetical example: no ColorPolicy resource is defined in Gateway API.)_

-- _**Targetability (“where”)**_: Metaresources specify one or more target resources or specific sections of resources, whose behavior the metaresource intends to augment.
+- Every metaresource MUST include a `targetRefs` stanza specifying which resource(s) the metaresource intends to augment.
-- _**Semantics (“why”)**_: Targeting a resource (or section of a resource) must be interpreted within a given semantics that is proper to the metaresource kind.
-  Two different metaresource kinds that allow targeting resources of the same given kind X may have very different semantics, not only because the purpose of the two metaresource kinds differ, but also because the mechanics of calculating and applying the augmented behavior differ.
-  Often, the semantics of a metaresource is tightly coupled to the relationships and connections a target has with other kinds of objects, typically organized in a hierarchy of nested contexts.
-In this sense, targeting a given resource kind may have the semantics of spanning effect across yet other objects to which the target is related.
-- _**Mergeability (“how”)**_: Metaresources define so-called *merge strategies* that dictate how multiple instances of the metaresource affecting the same resource (or section of a resource) should be handled.
+- Every metaresource MUST include a implementation-specific fields specifying how the metaresource will augment the behavior of the target resource(s).
+This is informally referred to as the "spec proper."
-  The merge strategies typically include strategies for dealing with conflicting and/or missing specs, such as for applying default and/or override values on the target resources.
+- A metaresource MAY include a additional fields specifying a so-called _merge strategy_, i.e., how the metaresource should be combined with other metaresources that affect the same target resource(s).
+This typically include directives for dealing with conflicting and/or missing specs, such as for applying default and/or override values on the target resources.

-### Defining context: scoping intent in relation to targets
+#### The `targetRefs` stanza

-The objects targeted by a metaresource define a *context* where the *intent* that is specified in the metaresource itself is expected to be honored.
-This context exists in the form of other Kubernetes objects (or parts of objects) and referenced in the metaresources directly or indirectly by name or other referencing mechanisms.
+The targets of a metaresource are other Kubernetes objects (or parts of objects), including virtual kinds.
+They are referenced in the metaresources by name or using other referencing mechanisms.

-#### Ways of targeting objects

-Metaresources MAY be designed using different targeting methods, such as targeting objects by name (“reference by name”), using label selectors, and targeting with or without cross-namespace references allowed.
-In all cases, in order to fit within the framework described in this document, the targets MUST be declared within a `targetRefs` field within the spec of the metaresource instance.
+In order to fit within the framework described in this document, the targets MUST be declared within a `targetRefs` field within the spec of the metaresource instance.

 All kinds of references SHOULD also specify Group, Version and Kind (GVK) information as part of the target (unless the API ensures no more than one kind of object can be targeted).